Frequently asked questions about limecrete

 With our experience we are able to offer detailed advice and efficient service, of which we are very proud.
-That said, any builder should be able to carry out the work as long as they understand the material.
+That said, a skilled and competent builder should be able to carry out the work as long as they understand the material.
 If you are in any doubt, it may help to ask contractors the following questions:

 - What is the make up of the limecrete?